 - The surgeon removes the prostate gland from the surrounding tissue.
-The seminal vesicles, two small fluid-filled sacs next to your prostate, are sometimes also removed.
+The seminal vesicles, two small fluid-filled sacs next to your prostate, are also removed.

 - The surgeon reattaches the urethra to a part of the bladder called the bladder neck.
 The urethra is the tube that carries urine from the bladder out through the penis.

-Why the Procedure Is Performed
+Why the Procedure is Performed